 After the Ottoman Turks conquered the land in 1517, they used Nimrod’s Fortress as a luxury prison for Ottoman nobles who had been exiled to Palestine.
 The fortress was abandoned later in the 16th century and only local shepherds and their flocks were temporary guests within its walls.
 The fortress was damaged by an earthquake in the 18th century.

-Nimrod’s Fortress is quite well preserved and, when standing on the ramparts, it isn’t necessary to be a senior general to understand the strategic value of the location.
+Nimrod’s Fortress is now administered by the Israel Nature and Parks Authority and visitors can check out the fortress’ excavated and restored portions.
+The ruins are beautiful and well preserved and, when standing on the ramparts, it isn’t necessary to be a senior general to understand the strategic value of the location.

 It will be enjoyed by all the family and don’t forget to bring your camera.

 For more views see Neve Ativ Photos

 Road 989 east of Kiryat Shemona

 Regular prices (Nimrod Fortress)

 Adult – 21 NIS